canvasxyz/canvas-docs/docs/tutorial/writing-a-canvas-frontend.md

 - Once you accept, you should be asked to sign a message.
 - Once you sign the message, the note you’ve just written should appear.

 Congratulations!
-You now have a working Canvas application.
+You now have a working application.

 ### How sessions work

-You'll notice that the first time we created a message, you were asked to sign a message, but you weren't asked again.
-During the first login, we authorized a session key, which is stored in your browser and valid for a fixed amount of time.
+You'll notice that only the first time we created a message, you were asked to sign a message.
+That signature was used to authorize a session key, which is stored in your browser.

 As long as the session key isn’t expired, you can use it to sign interactions just as you would with your main wallet.

 To properly verify a session, we need to check that it was signed with a valid Ethereum block ID.
 This requires you to provide a connection to an Ethereum endpoint, which you can do by signing up for a (free) [Infura](https://infura.io/) key and providing it to your local node:

 ```
-canvas run spec.canvas.js --chain-rpc eth 1 https://mainnet.infura.io/v3/[API_KEY]
+canvas run example.canvas.js --chain-rpc eth 1 https://mainnet.infura.io/v3/[API_KEY]
 ```

 ### Deploying to Vercel

 Since this is a create-react-app application, it should be easy to deploy on the platform of your choice.

 First, switch out localhost:8000 for the URL of a Canvas peer, in `src/index.js`.
+To set up your own peer, you should [continue on to the deployment tutorials](./deploying-to-fly-io).

-Then, if you're using Vercel, run `vercel` from the application's root directory, to build and deploy to the Vercel network.
+Then run `vercel` from the application's root directory to build and deploy to the Vercel network.
 For production, use `vercel --prod` instead.

 ```
 % npm install -g vercel
 % vercel

 ?
-Set up and deploy “~/canvas-example”?
+Set up and deploy “~/canvas-demo”?
 [Y/n] y
 ?
 Which scope do you want to deploy to?
 My Team
 ?
 Link to existing project? [y/N] n
 ?
-What’s your project’s name? (canvas-example)
+What’s your project’s name? (canvas-demo)
-🔗 Linked to yourname/canvas-example (created .vercel and added it to .gitignore)
+🔗 Linked to yourname/canvas-demo (created .vercel and added it to .gitignore)
 ```

-Setting up your own peer?
-Continue to the next tutorial to find out how.